 Our Ethical sourcing policy ensures that Bunzl sources products in an ethical and consistent manner.
-A key element is our Supplier code of conduct, which establishes our expectations for suppliers in the areas of labour and human rights, environment, health and safety, ethics and management systems.
-More information about the supplier code of conduct is provided in the Managing our supply chains section of this statement.
+The policy sets out the principles of our supplier evaluation and auditing programme, including the Supplier code of conduct.
+More information is provided in the Managing our supply chains section of this statement.

 Our Speak Up policy sets out our internal grievance reporting procedures.
 We expect our employees to make management aware of all non-compliances to our code of conduct, any applicable law and/or company policies.
 The Speak Up posters are displayed on notice boards in each facility including information on how to report matters confidentially and anonymously.
-None of the calls received through the Speak Up line in 2022 related to modern slavery.
+None of the calls received through the Speak Up line in 2023 related to modern slavery.